 The difference between a cupcake and muffin depends on who you ask, and their answers can include such things as the amount of frosting, ingredients, and time of the day that you eat it!

 In this post, I provide some general guidelines on the differences between muffins and cupcakes.

 2. The ingredient ratio is different.
-“A basic formula for muffins is 2 cups flour, 2-4 tablespoons sugar, 2½ teaspoons baking powder, ½ teaspoon salt, 1 egg, ¼ cup oil, shortening or butter and 1 cup milk.
-When the fat, sugar and egg ratio in a recipe reaches double or more than this, you have reached the cake level,” said Diana from Diana’s Desserts.
+“A basic formula for muffins is 2 cups flour, 2-4 tablespoons sugar, 2½ teaspoons baking powder, ½ teaspoon salt, 1 egg, ¼ cup oil, shortening or butter and 1 cup milk,” wrote Diana from Diana’s Desserts.
+When the fat, sugar, and egg to flour ratio in a recipe reaches double that of a muffin, you create a more open crumb and a sweeter end product – a cupcake.
 When the ratio is right and you get a cupcake, it’s a joyous thing!

-4. Muffins have more of a domed top than cupcakes, often overflowing out of the wrapper.
+4. Muffins have more of a domed top than cupcakes, often overflowing out of their wrappers.

-Your Thoughts on the Difference Between Cupcakes and Muffins
+Your Thoughts on the Differences Between Cupcakes and Muffins

 Since posting these cupcake and muffin differences, I’ve received lots of feedback.
 Be sure to read through the comments and chime in with your opinions!